At Anora, iterative innovation and product testing are part of the company culture

 Faster, better, more.
 These are the expectations that many product innovators face in today’s rapidly changing consumer culture.
 Product life spans have shortened while the expectations for new and more innovative products have increased.

-“There is no time for lengthy innovation programs anymore.
+“There is no time for lengthy innovation programmes anymore.
 Innovation needs to be a perpetual characteristic of the working culture,” says Rauni Strandman, Innovation Manager at Anora, the leading wine and spirits brand house in the Nordic region.
 Having worked in the industry for more than 20 years, Strandman has seen firsthand how consumer behaviour and innovation models have changed over the years.
 In the 2020s, she doesn’t think it’s possible to innovate without close collaboration with consumers.

 “Before, you could rely more on the brand’s appeal and believe that if the brand is strong enough you can create anything and people will follow.
 This is not the case anymore.
 There is so much competition out there.”